 Our board of trustees meet monthly except in December and the meetings are open to all members.
 Our annual membership meeting is held in November when we elect members to the board.
 Our board sets the HAS calendar, annual budget, and activities.

-Horticultural Art Society invites the public to visit our public gardens in the city-owned Monument Valley Park: the award-winning Demonstration Garden, the Heritage Garden, the Pinetum, and the new Children’s Garden.
+The Horticultural Art Society invites the public to visit our public gardens in the city-owned Monument Valley Park near downtown Colorado Springs: the award-winning Demonstration Garden, the Heritage Garden, the Pinetum, and the new Children’s Garden.
 The gardens are maintained by volunteers under the able direction of the HAS Gardener.
 There’s no charge to visit the gardens.
 They are open to the public year-round.

 Weddings or Other Events in the HAS Gardens